The next iPhone will get a ‘world facing’ 3D camera

 At least one of this year’s iPhones will feature a 3D depth camera on its back, a source with knowledge confirms to Fast Company.

 The camera—actually a laser, sensor, and software system—emits light to measure the distance between the phone and various objects and surfaces in front of it.
-This detailed depth information will enable new photo and video effects, as well as better augmented-reality experiences.
+This detailed depth information will enable new photo and video effects, as well as better augmented reality experiences.

-iPhone engineers have been working on the rear-facing, or “world-facing,” 3D camera for at least two years now.
+iPhone engineers have been working on the rear-facing, or “world facing,” 3D camera for at least two years now.
 It’s been on a short list of possible feature additions for new iPhones, but until this year hasn’t made the cut.
-In truth, Apple could decide nix it this year too.
+In truth, Apple could decide to nix it this year, too.
 For now, though, it’s in the design, which we’ll hopefully get to see for the first time this fall (if the coronavirus doesn’t get in the way of Apple’s plans).

-Apple will buy the laser needed for the new 3D from San Jose, California-based Lumentum, the same company that currently supplies the laser for the iPhone’s front-facing 3D camera.
+Apple will buy the laser needed for the new 3D from San Jose-based Lumentum, the same company that currently supplies the laser for the iPhone’s front-facing 3D camera.

 Lumentum says it doesn’t discuss the use of its laser tech in yet-to-be announced devices.

-Apple won’t be the first to add rear-facing depth camera to it phones.
+Apple won’t be the first to add a rear-facing depth camera to it phones.
 Samsung’s Galaxy Note 10+ and Galaxy S20+ and Galaxy S20 Ultra, as well as other Android phones, already have them.
 But Apple may find some new and novel ways to leverage the technology for new user experiences.
 And it will likely be a bit more showy in the way it brands and markets those experiences, if history is a guide.

 iPhones already feature depth cameras (TrueDepth) on their fronts.
 They’re used mainly for Face ID security and for some fun messaging effects such as Animoji.

-The iPhone 11 Pro and iPhone 11 Pro Max, which came out last year, have three camera lenses on the back: a 12-megapixel wide angle, a 12-megapixel 2X telephoto lens, and a 12-megapixel ultra wide-angle lens.
+The iPhone 11 Pro and iPhone 11 Pro Max, which came out last year, have three camera lenses on the back: a 12-megapixel wide angle, a 12-megapixel 2X telephoto lens, and a 12-megapixel ultra-wide-angle lens.
 While the three lenses provide options for the breadth of photo-taking scenarios, the 3D camera system would add depth information.

 Lumentum CEO Andre Wong